aaroncorona/GTA-Game/README.md

 1. 🌎 **World Map**: Drive around and explore the island
 2. 🔥 **Nitro**: Click R to get a nitro boost, which doubles the car's speed
 3. 🚨 **Wanted Levels**: Shooting cops and collecting money raises your wanted level
-4. 🧠 **Intelligent NPCs** The A* algorithm gives Cops pathfinding ability to your location
+4. 🧠 **Intelligent NPCs**: The A* algorithm gives Cops pathfinding ability to your location
 5. 💰 **Earn Money**: Collect money and increase your score by winning gun fights
 6. 🥇 **High Scores**: Save and display high scores to see where you rank all time
 7. 🔉 **Sound Effects**: Enjoy retro arcade sound effects